IRIS-Solutions-Team/iris-toolbox-knowledge-base/source/steady-state/intro-bgp-models.md

 ---

-## Direct route: Steady state
+### Steady state

-1. Write the equations in their steady-state form for the following four unknowns:
+* Write the equations in their steady-state form for the following four unknowns:

    * Level of $A_t$, denoted by $A_\ss$